 Notice that you can set up two different pages in the editor – a Landing Page and a Success Page.
 The Success Page is the page your viewers will see after signing up.
 You can welcome your subscribers and thank them for signing up.

 The MailerLite landing pages are fully responsive – you can click on the mobile icon to see what it will look like on mobile devices.
 Once you’re done with the design, click Done Editing.

-After you are finished creating a design for your Landing Page, you can choice a URL for it on MailerLite’s hosting, or host the landing page on your own domain.
+After you are finished creating a design for your Landing Page, you can choose a URL for it on MailerLite’s hosting, or host the landing page on your own domain.

-There could be many reasons why one of your subscribers doesn’t open your newsletter – maybe he spends most of the working day on business meetings, or maybe he is just on a holiday.
+There could be many reasons why one of your subscribers doesn’t open your newsletter – maybe he or she spends most of the working day on business meetings, or maybe your user spends time on holiday precisely this week.
 Whatever the case might be, the Auto Resend feature gives your subscriber a second chance to open the newsletter.
-This is a really powerful feature and has great potential to increase sales.
+This is a compelling feature and has excellent potential to increase sales.
 People who didn’t see the first promotional email you sent could see it again.
-However, use this feature modestly and try not to be annoying to your subscribers – it’s good to use it for important campaigns that just can’t pass unnoticed by your readers.
+However, use this feature modestly and try not to be annoying to your subscribers – it’s good to use it for essential campaigns that can’t pass unnoticed by your readers.

 These are just some of my favorite features of MailerLite.
-However, although the system works and delivers emails well and has some incredible features, there is still room for improvement.
-For example, I’d love to see more flexibility in Autoresponder settings, and more ways to segment my subscribers.
-After using MailerLite for more than four months now, I can see that the team is doing a great job and new features are rolling out all the time.
+After using MailerLite for more than two years now, I can see that the team is doing a great job and new features are rolling out all the time.

 What is your favorite platform for email marketing?
 Let us know about your experiences with MailChimp, MailerLite, or other services!